Finite $V_{\rm 2\Delta}$ puzzle in low-multiplicity pp collisions from ultra-long-range azimuthal correlations in the string-shoving model: Results

 Following the template fit procedure mentioned in the methodology section, the $V_{2\Delta}$ parameter is extracted as a function of $N_{\rm ch}$ using PYTHIA8 simulations with string shoving mechanism, as shown in Fig~\ref{fig1}.
 The multiplicity classes are shown in table~\ref{tab2}.
 For a baseline comparison, $V_{2\Delta}$ is also extracted by considering PYTHIA8 with Monash tune, which ideally has no flow contribution in it.
 For Monash, one can observe a flat $V_{2\Delta}$ as a function $N_{\rm ch}$, although the values are minuscule.
 On the other hand, for the string shoving with the shoving parameter $g$ = 10, one can observe a higher value of $V_{2\Delta}$ across all $N_{\rm ch}$ as compared to Monash results.
 However, the $V_{2\Delta}$ values decrease as a function of $N_{\rm ch}$ and at higher multiplicity, both the results from Monash tune and string shoving seem to be converging, which means the effect of string shoving vanishes.
 This decreasing trend in string shoving mechanism has also been observed in Ref.~\cite{Kim:2021elv}.
 The reason for such trend is supposed to be the large rapidity gap used in the study, as shown in Ref.~\cite{Bierlich:2018lbp}, where without the large rapidity gap the trend from string shoving seems to be flat or increasing.
-In the figure, the PYTHIA8 results are also compared to ALICE data and to a hydro model which uses initial conditions from Glauber model, incorporating MUSIC hydrodynamic simulations and later UrQMD transport model for the hadrons~\cite{Zhao:2022ugy}.
-This hydro model gives an increasing $V_{2\Delta}$ trend with increasing $N_{\rm ch}$, however it still largely underestimates the ALICE data.